olamideetimiri/terraform-aws-multi-az-webapp/README.md

 If the primary database becomes unavailable, RDS automatically performs failover to the standby instance.

-This provides high availability and minimizes downtime without requiring manual intervention.
+This provides high availability and minimises downtime without requiring manual intervention.

 The database is placed in isolated private database subnets to prevent direct internet access.